-- 42% of businesses are using paid cloud services.

-- Cloud computing can offer benefits such as:

-- reduced costs

-- speed

-- performance

-- reliability.

-- You could use cloud computing for information storage, lodgement of returns, digital signatures, client information portals and practice management software.
+- 55% of businesses are using paid cloud services. - Cloud computing can offer benefits such as reduced costs, greater productivity, speed, performance and reliability. - You could use cloud computing for information storage, lodgement of returns, digital signatures, client information portals and practice management software.